taupirho/calculate-a-hedged-index-simple/README.md

 # calculate-a-hedged-index

 Let’s assume that on a daily baisis you calculate and store the total return of an index in some currency, say US dollar (USD) terms.
-You now want to create/calculate a new index based on it but hedged in a forward currency (e.g HKD) over a specific time period e.g 3mths is an industry standard.
+With the assumption that the constituents of the index are all denominated in the same currency (ie USD), you want to create/calculate a new index based on it but hedged in a forward currency (e.g HKD) for a specific forward time period e.g 3 months is an industry standard.

 We assume we have a database table **INDEX_DHIST** that contains a time series of daily Total Return values for our established index in whatever base currency terms e.g US dollars.
 We also assume we have a daily history of